NatronGitHub/Natron/Plugins/README_PLUGINS.txt

-This is where all plug-ins BINARIES should be.
+This is where all built-in plug-ins BINARIES should be.
-This is NOT the location of the source files.
-To get working with the sources of the plug-ins, please refer to the Powiter_Plugins repository.
+This place will most likely be a ref to a github repository in the future.